 Located in the popular drinking area Ebisu, TBE Brewing offers ten taps of beer mainly from Japanese breweries, and even has its own brand.
 The name is an abbreviation of “The Best Ever,” and they aim to provide the best quality craft beers.

 TBE Brewing is highly praised for serving a wide variety of bar foods, which have better-than-average quality and suit the drinks well.
 The bar attracts a mostly Japanese crowd--locals always know best!

 6. Craft Beer Bar iBrew

-iBrew is a small but charming craft beer bar nestled in Tokyo, which provides a lovely drinking environment with the warmth from open kitchen and the dim yellowish lighting that creates a cozy atmosphere.
-Although it might not be spacious, the bar offers a great selection of beer on tap (mostly Japanese varieties), while the menu changes from time to time.
-Also the good thing about the limited space is that you can watch as the bartender prepares your drinks, and the closer distance allows for mingling.
+iBrew is a craft beer bar with a few locations in Tokyo, namely Ginza, Ebisu, Akihabara, and Shinbashi.
+Their bars have a lovely drinking environment with the warmth from the open kitchen and the dim yellowish lighting that creates a cozy atmosphere.
+They offer a fantastic selection of beer on tap (mostly Japanese varieties), while the menu changes from time to time.

 7. Shinshu Osake Mura